dmbarbour/glas/glas-src/language-g0/README.md

         Word:  WFrag('-'WFrag)*
         HWord: Word('/'Word)*

-In context of a g0 module, each word has exactly one definition.
-Words implicitly imported via 'open' may be redefined but only before their first use, i.e. such that the original definition is never observed within the g0 module.
-Hierarchical words are indirectly defined, i.e. we define 'm/sqrt' as part of defining data 'm'.
+In context of a g0 module, a word will have exactly one definition.
+That is, a word cannot be defined twice or be defined after use.
+However, words implicitly imported via 'open' may be overridden before first used.

-The g0 language cannot directly import or reference definitions that don't have valid g0 words.
-This isn't a problem when working mostly within g0, but importing definitions from modules written in other languages might require using macros to extract the definition.
+## Imports

+Imports provide convenient, basic access to the module system.

+* **open ModuleRef** - start with words defined in another module.
+The value of the referenced module must be a dictionary.
+Unused words from this module may be overridden by later imports or definitions.
+* **from ModuleRef import ImportList** - add selected words from a module into the local namespace.
+The import list is comma separated list of words with optional 'as' clauses for local renaming.
+* **import ModuleRef as Word** - import complete value of a module as a data word.
+This can be useful with hierarchical definitions, e.g. after 'import math as m' we might use 'm/sqrt'.

+A module reference may be one of:

+        GlobalModuleName        loads global:"GlobalModuleName"
+        ./LocalModuleName       loads local:"LocalModuleName"

+A referenced module must load successfully and define any listed words or compilation will fail.
+If more flexible behavior is needed, use compile-time evaluation and explicit 'load' effects.

 ## Embedded Data